NnaemekaAlgorithim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 9-John_Doe
 This script gives all permissions to the owner and only read and execute to the group while it gives only write and execute to others.

+## 10-mirror_permissions
+This script would always set the file mode of the hello file to that of the olleh file.